How to Get Up in the Morning When You Don’t Want To

 ‘I suggest going to bed earlier if you have an early start.
 It’ll help your circadian rhythm adjust to the pattern you desire, and you’ll be less likely to wake during deeper stages of sleep.
 Try to get as much natural light as possible as you start your morning routine.
 If it’s dark outside or windows aren’t accessible, artificial blue light can help.
 Blue light, like that in natural daylight, signals to your brain that it’s daytime’.

 Tech tip: A sunrise alarm clock is a great investment for those early morning risers.
-These alarms mimic the sunrise and gradually get brighter and brighter, this helps to slowly wake you up and trick your brain into producing the wake-up hormones.
+These alarms mimic the sunrise and gradually get brighter and brighter.
+This helps to slowly wake you up and trick your brain into producing wake-up hormones.
 It is a great alternative to intrusive alarms that make you feel on edge first thing.
+Alternatively, read our article on how to wake up without an alarm clock.

 ‘The reality is, we need to break the vicious cycle of snoozing and make good use of those morning hours.
 Ensure you get more than 6 hours of sleep a night, have a bedtime routine a bit like you may do for a child.
 You should prepare your body for sleep and wind down.
 Go to bed with your partner and have a conversation with a real person, not a Facebook or Twitter conversation.’

-To reduce snooze time and make your mornings more effective, there are a number of options:
+To reduce snooze time and make your mornings more effective, there are several options:

 If you have lots to do in the morning, it can make things even more difficult.
 Try to complete as many tasks as you can the night before: